-Given how delicate the structures of our ears are, care should be taken when considering the use of any home remedies to treat blocked ears.
-Not only can they be ineffective, but they may also cause damage to your sensitive ear canals and drums.
-A good first line treatment for excessive earwax recommended by clinical professionals is ear wax softening drops, but these are only suitable if your eardrums are not perforated.
+The structure of our ears are delicate and great care should be taken when considering the use of any home remedies to treat blocked ears.
+Many at home remedies can be ineffective and may also cause damage to your sensitive ear canal and ear drum.
+The first line treatment for excessive earwax recommended by clinical professionals is ear wax softening drops, but these are only suitable if your eardrums are not perforated.

-- Firstly, we ask you a series of questions about your ear health, and any symptoms of ear blockage you have noticed.
+- Firstly, we ask you a series of questions about your ear health, and any symptoms of ear blockage that you may have noticed.

 - The procedure will be thoroughly explained prior to proceeding.
-With your approval the nurse will use curettes, forceps and micro-suction to remove the blockage and unblock your ears.
+With your approval the nurse will use curettes, forceps and micro-suction to remove the blockage.

 When it comes to dealing with ear wax, we specialise in ear wax removal.
 Our highly trained Registered Nurses use the highly regarded micro suction technique and have helped countless Australians across the country find relief from the effects of impacted ear wax.
 With new clinics opening every day, make an appointment now and come in for a consultation and assessment of your ear wax.